 This Crab Soup only requires five ingredients and it is done in less than 30 minutes!
-A hearty soup with the tasty flavors from the ocean will fill you and warm you up.
-A meal that tastes complex but really, simplicity wins!
+A hearty soup with tasty flavors from the ocean will fill you up and warm you up.
+This meal tastes complex but is actually very simple!

 I'm still coming down off my State Fair food high from Tuesday.
 Please tell me I'm not the only one who dreams of deep-fried green olives in the middle of the night.
 I just made the decision, like this very second, that I need to create my own version of the Fair's fried green olives.
 Coming soon!

 It only requires FIVE ingredients and is done in less than 30 minutes!

-Remove from heat and add some cooking sherry and a little salt and black pepper for good measure.
+Remove from heat and add dry sherry and a little salt and black pepper for good measure.

 And that is it!
 Seriously.
 I found that fresh lemon juice and saltine crackers were the PERFECT complement to this soup.
 And if you have it on hand, add a sprinkling of old bay seasoning!